EU's Schulz warns Tsipras against straying from stance against Russia

 BERLIN European Parliament President Martin Schulz warned leftist Greek Prime Minister Alexis Tsipras on Wednesday against diverging from the European Union's stance towards Russia in the Ukraine crisis.

-Tsipras, who won election on Sunday, unsettled European partners on Wednesday by criticizing an EU statement that warned Moscow it faced new sanctions over its role in Ukraine.
+Tsipras, who won election on Sunday, unsettled European partners on Wednesday by criticising an EU statement that warned Moscow it faced new sanctions over its role in Ukraine.

 His decision to receive the Russian ambassador before meeting any other foreign official did not go unnoticed either in Brussels and Berlin.